Why Study Abroad?

 - Rikkyo University (Japan)

 - Università Cattolica del Sacro Cuore (Milan, Italy)

 Please keep in mind that the interest form for Fall semester participation has a priority deadline of March 30th and the interest form for Spring semester participation has a priority deadline of October 30th.
 You may direct any questions to firstname.lastname@example.org.

 Incoming Study Abroad Students

-Thank you for your interest in studying at Mercy College!
+Thank you for your interest in studying at Mercy University!

 Our institution offers a large variety of academic programs, and is centrally located just minutes away from New York City.
 We are a prime destination for students from across the globe who wish to live and study in New York.
 Mercy is home to international students from over 55 countries, and is ready to welcome you next!

 Study Abroad students have the opportunity to live conveniently in one of our residence halls, either at our bustling Manhattan campus in Herald Square, or at our suburban Dobbs Ferry campus, about 25 miles north of Manhattan.
 Dining facilities are located on the premises of both locations.
 Living in our residence halls enables study abroad students to become fully immersed into the culture and social life of Mercy's vibrant campuses.
 More information about residential living can be found here.

 You may wish to study during our Spring semester (late January through mid-May) or our Fall semester (early September through late December).
 The academic year begins in September and ends in May.
 See this link for Mercy's academic calendars.

 - Speak with your Study Abroad advisor at your home institution regarding your eligibility, and be nominated to study at Mercy for one or two semesters.